oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 5. Step 5: Create Dataset

-    You will use the **buckets** option, so examples from here on are using this option, but using *images.csv* is no different from using *bucket.csv*.
+    You will use the *buckets.csv* option, so examples from here on are using this option, but using *images.csv* is no different from using *bucket.csv*.

     ![](./images/lab4_256.png =50%x*)